Digital-Anthropic/cloud-labs/terraform/theory/README.md

 #### Consistency, Reproducibility and Rollbacks

-- **Consistent Deployments**: Ensure consistent and repeatable infrastructure
+- **Consistent Deployments**: Ensure consistent and repeatable infrastructure.
-- **Environment Parity**: Bring developers/qa closer to production environment
+- **Environment Parity**: Bring developers/qa closer to production environment.
-- **Reusable Components**: Create reusable infrastructure code modules and templates that improve productivity and standardization
+- **Reusable Components**: Create reusable infrastructure code modules and templates that improve productivity and standardization.
-- **Reproducibility**: Can do rollbacks
+- **Reproducibility**: Can do rollbacks.

 ##### Importance of Reproducibility and Rollbacks